es-progress/zephyr/docs/customize.md

 MODULE             List of modules to run
 ```

+---

 This is the end of the guides.
-For now you should be familiar how Zephyr :eight_spoked_asterisk: works and how it can help you to streamline your Ubuntu install & configure workflow.
+By now, you should be familiar with how Zephyr :eight_spoked_asterisk: works and how it can streamline your Ubuntu installation & configuration workflow.

 The best way to learn Zephyr is to jump right in and create your first configuration profile and run it! :smile:

-However, if you want to dig deeper into available modules, their configuration options and settings for Zephyr itself or `zephyrctl` you can check the Reference.
+However, if you want to dig deeper into available modules, their configuration options and settings for either Zephyr itself or `zephyrctl` check the Reference.